 • Wash your hands frequently.

-• Don't empty cat litter.
+• Don't clean litter boxes.
 Cats can transmit toxoplasmosis.

-• Talk to your health care provider about vaccinations.
+• Talk to your provider about vaccinations.

 The information in this box was provided by MedlinePlus.gov